pulibrary/dspace-jruby/README.md

 ```

 Java objects can be converted to corresponding jrdspace objects, so that the additional functionality implemented by jrdspace classes becomes available.
-For example all jrdspace objects derived from DSpaceObjects implement the parents and policies method:
+For example all jrdspace objects derived from DSpaceObjects implement the parents, policies, and  getMetaDataValues method:

 ```
-dso = DSpace.fromHandle('xxxxx/zzz')
+dso = DSpace.fromString('xxxxx/zzz')
 DSpace.create(dso).parents
 DSpace.create(dso).policies
+DSpace.create(dso).getMetaDataValues
 ```